Computer Systems Integration Limited (CSI Ltd)

 CSI Ltd was acquired by Blackhawk Capital in October 2012 and has conducted a buy and build strategy that saw 9 acquisitions successfully completed and integrated in the subsequent 5 years.
 CSI was acquired by MML (www.mmlcapital.com) in July 2017.

 Foster McCallum Limited is a specialist in partner recruitment and management, matching vendors and resellers across the globe, working with many of the mainstream vendors.
-Blackhawk Capital invested in Foster MacCallum in 2011 and was acquired by Zyme in 2017.
+Blackhawk Capital invested in Foster MacCallum in 2011 and was it was acquired by Zyme in 2017.

 A Microsoft Large Account Reseller (LAR) that provided complete solutions including architectural services, provision of hardware & software and professional services.

 Blackhawk Capital purchased Teksys as a distressed business in 2007 and successfully returned the business to profit before a successful exit to Dimension Data plc in January 2010.

 Formerly known as Chronicle Solutions Limited, Blackhawk Capital purchased the shares from three Institutional Investors in 2008, and organised the sale of the intellectual assets of the company to a US company in exchange for shares.

 This established a clean exit for the Institutional Investors, enabled Blackhawk Capital to secure an equity position whilst pursuing exit options and at the same time resolving all outstanding governance issues.